spacetelescope/stwcs/doc/source/updatewcs.rst

 - Apply non-polynomial distortion

-Mathematicall the entire transformation from detector to sky coordinates is described by:
+Mathematically the entire transformation from detector to sky coordinates is described by:

 .. math:: (x',y') &= DET2IM(x,y)